 To determine which customer is living inside the 15-minute drive isochrone, we first need the coordinates for every customer's address.
 Then, we simply loop through all our customers and use the Find a Location by Address API to get the coordinates, allowing us to visualize the data by drawing the isochrone polygon and coloring customer locations based on whether they are inside or outside the 15 minute limit.

 Point In Polygon

 The last step is to check if a customer coordinate is inside one of our store isochrones.
 We use a Point In Polygon calculation (PiP) to determine if this is true.
-There are many libraries that can calculate a PiP, but there is also an easy API that can do this for you, the Azure Maps Point in Polygon API.
+There are many libraries that can calculate a PiP, but there is also an easy API that can do this for you, the Bing Maps Point in Polygon Sample.
+Isochrones enable businesses to combine short travel times with targeted marketing.
 We now can target those customers close by a store with store-specific offers and promotions.